jonaslu/sider/README.md

-The load method takes three arguments: where the file(s) are currently located on the file-system, the output folder where any processed files are put.
+The load method takes three arguments: where the file(s) are currently located on the file-system, the output folder where any processed files are put (this is where you'd put them when done sanitizing and copying them).

-The config parameter is not yet used but will in the future contain any settings done on the engine affecting the import (such as version)
+The config parameter is not yet used but will in the future contain any settings done on the engine affecting the import (such as version).

 No return values are expected.